Our Mandate and Philosophy

 Ethically based interventions, affordable solutions, and expertise combine to create workable solutions.

 Providing prevention, early intervention, restorative, and repair services for psychological safety in our workplaces.

 Support and Resources for Employers, Leaders, Groups and Individuals

-CIWBR offers support and resources to employers, leaders, teams, groups, and individuals.
-This includes those who are experiencing bullying (targets or complainants), those witnessing this abuse (bystanders or witnesses), and also those identified for acting out with harassing or bullying behaviours (respondents or perpetrators).
+CIWHV offers support and resources to employers, leaders, teams, groups, and individuals.
+This includes those who are experiencing harassment (targets or complainants), those witnessing this abuse (bystanders or witnesses), and also those identified for acting out with harassing or violent behaviours (respondents or perpetrators).
 We offer training, consultants, work culture assessments, investigations, coaching, and clinical treatment from a trauma informed, holistic perspective.
 All services are provided with a trauma informed, holistic perspective.

 In our clinical practices, we work with those impacted by depression, anxiety, difficult life transitions, struggling with difficult decisions, low self esteem, grief and loss, trauma, and more.
 We have 33+ years of experience in professional social work, including 10+ years as a masters degree social worker in clinical practise, certified somatic experiencing trauma therapy, EMDR, Prolonged Exposure, CBT, and certified Emotional Intelligence Practitioner.
 Our institute is also home to a trained investigator, member of ACSW, IAWBH, Star Alumni WBI, graduate of U of C, and a GOA Award and U of C Alumni Award winner.

 What types of issues can our workplace training services address?
 Situations involving workplace bullying, psychological harassment, psychological violence, psychological hazards, mobbing and lateral violence.